[Click here for a table of contents to all my posts regarding Muscle & Shovel.]

 Just so, in some other contexts, “progressive” can refer to all sorts of crazy beliefs, and so it’s a word with some unfortunate associations.
 But I just can’t find a better word.
-“Liberal” is simply false because in church-jargon, “liberal” generally describes someone not conservative, and by that definition, the progressives are conservative, not “liberal.”
+The use of “liberal” to refer to progressive Churches of Christ is simply false because, in church jargon, “liberal” generally describes someone not conservative (i.e., someone who denies miracles, inspiration, etc.), and by that definition, the progressives are conservative, not “liberal.”
 So it’s a little confusing, and so I’m very open to serious suggestions that show proper respect and love.

 Chapter 1 serves as an introduction, describing the scene of his and his wife’s baptism at a Church of Christ, preparing the reader for the story of how he came to that decision.

 How in the world did a young, white, small-town, materialistic, ambitious, partying, not too religious but members of a big denomination married couple get the top of these steps?

 Just consider yourself forewarned.
 It’s a crazy story… and entirely true.

 Before we proceed to the next chapter, it’s important to realize that all denominations have “materialistic, ambitious, partying, not too religious” members.
 The Churches of Christ sure do.

 I have a good friend who grew up Methodist.
 His wife insisted that they attend her congregation, and over time, he went from being a very nominal Christian to a very convicted Christian.
 In fact, he considers himself to have been lost while a Methodist.
 He found penitence and true commitment to Jesus at his wife’s Baptist Church.